massoncheg/forgejo-docs/docs/admin/actions.md

 ### Labels and `runs-on`

 The workflows / tasks defined in the files found in `.forgejo/workflows` must specify the environment they need to run with `runs-on`.
-Each `Forgejo runner` declares with **labels** which one they support so `Forgejo` knows sends them tasks accordingly.
+Each `Forgejo runner` declares with **labels** which one they support so `Forgejo` sends them tasks accordingly.
 For instance if a job within a workflow has:

 ```yaml
 runs-on: docker